itjosephk2/chess-game/README.md

 ## Acknowledgements

-* My mento, Marcel, for his genuine interest in my best end result and invaluable support and guidance.
+* Marcel, my mentor, for his constant encouragement and practical guidance and invaluable support and guidance.
 Truly would not have done it without him.

-* My friend and piano tuner for his support and feedback throughout the project.

 * My friends, for their valuable opinions and and critic during the design and development process.